openztcc/EMU/README.md

 | _globalZooRating | Global variable.
 Sets the zoo rating per update. |
 | _globalGuestRating | Global variable.
 Sets the guest rating per update. |

+### How to Install EMU Scripts

+Create a new folder called `scripts` inside of your main Zoo Tycoon directory: `C:\Program Files (x86)\Microsoft Games\Zoo Tycoon`.
+Drop scripts inside of the scripts folder.

 Scripting info:
 - All Lua standard libraries as of Lua 5.3 are made available for your use.
 - Lua scripts must have the `.emu` extension.